GoogleCloudPlatform/community/tutorials/using-cloud-vpn-with-cisco-asr/index.md

 ###### Dynamic Routing (Optional)

-With dynamic routing you have an option to define advertised-route-priority, lower the priority preferred it is.
+With dynamic routing you have an option to define advertised-route-priority, lower priority is preferred.
 More details can be found [here](https://cloud.google.com/sdk/gcloud/reference/compute/routers/update-bgp-peer).
 Note that if you have local_preference configured on the peer network as mentioned above, BGP will prefer the higher `local_preference` first.